Where does all this Love and Art come from ?

 Yuko Nishikawa is a ceramic artist and an industrial designer based in Brooklyn, NY.
 Growing up in Japan she spent her summers in a ceramic studio in Sendai where her grandmother taught pottery.
 With extensive experience in craft and design, Yuko taught herself how to throw on a wheel and formulate her own glaze recipe.
 Her selected artworks are sold exclusively at Donghia showrooms.
 She works in collaboration with Calvin Klein Home for the Artisan Collection which is sold at Calvin Klein flagship store in New York City.
-She is an industrial designer who has created award-winning products for Donghia, Inc. Her work for Donghia includes collection of lighting, tables, mirrors and seating.
-Among them are: Origami Console Table, the winner of the 2013 Best of Year Award; Renaldo Chandelier, the winner of the 2014 Best of Year Award hosted by Interior Design Magazine.
+She is an industrial designer who has created award-winning products for Donghia, Inc. Her work for Donghia includes a collection of lighting, tables, mirrors, and seating.
+Among them are: Origami Console Table, the winner of 2013 Best of Year Award; Renaldo Chandelier, the winner of 2014 Best of Year Award hosted by Interior Design Magazine.
 See more about Yuko on http://www.yukonishikawa.com/ and https://www.instagram.com/yuko_nishikawa/?hl=en

 Eva Magill-Oliver is a multi-media artist currently living and working in Atlanta Ga.
-The natural world is an ever-present theme in her work, and one that is also transitional based on the landscape that surrounds her.
+The natural world is an ever-present theme in her work and one that is also transitional based on the landscape that surrounds her.
 It inspires her color pallets, the way she creates patterns, as well as informing the organic shapes and silhouettes prevalent throughout her work.
-She had been working uniquely on paper over the past several years, but has expanded her work to include oil/acrylic abstract paintings on canvas.
+She had been working uniquely on paper over the past several years but has expanded her work to include oil/acrylic abstract paintings on canvas.
 The work is organic and playful and represents the continuously dynamic evolution that is the natural world.